Skip to main content

 • Running Verifier against your component

-• Generating jUnit test results which can be viewed within GitLab
+• Generating jUnit test results, which can be viewed within GitLab

 • Pushing Verifier results to Tangram Pro, which provides a better viewing experience for test results